Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Add custom dynamic entity data source/README.md

 ## How it works

-1. Create the meta data for the data source using `DynamicEntityDataSourceInfo` for a given unique entity ID field and a list of `Field` objects matching the fields in the data source.
+1. Create the metadata for the data source using `DynamicEntityDataSourceInfo` for a given unique entity ID field and an array of `Field` objects matching the fields in the data source.
 2. Create your custom feed type that conforms to `CustomDynamicEntityFeed` which will implement the data feed that will asynchronously emit `CustomDynamicEntityFeedEvent`.
 3. The feed should loop through the observations JSON and deserialize each observation into a `Point` object and a `Dictionary<String, Any>` containing the attributes.
 4. Use `CustomDynamicEntityFeedEvent.newObservation(geometry:attributes:)` to add each event to the feed.